islco/mo-static/{{cookiecutter.repo_name}}/README.md

 To add more, uncomment the appropriate includes from the `app.scss` file along with the appropriate settings section for the component in the `_.settings.scss` file.
 This is described in detail at [Foundation's Sass docs](http://foundation.zurb.com/sites/docs/sass.html#adjusting-css-output).

-[Browserify-shim](https://github.com/thlorenz/browserify-shim) is used to bundle individual Foundation JavaScript plugins.
-When adding new plugins, you will need to update the shim configuration in `package.json` with the [appropriate Foundation files](http://foundation.zurb.com/sites/docs/javascript.html#file-structure).

 Foundation's documentation can be found at [foundation.zurb.com](http://foundation.zurb.com/sites/docs/).
 To get started with what's included by default, read these docs: